Yusuf-YENICERI/Ffmpeg-with-Node-inside-Docker/README.md

 proc.setFfmpegPath("your path to ffmpeg") -> include this

+10- It is time to build the dockerfile, but before building, download the "Dockerfile" inside this repository and put your app directory path into dockerfile:

+Change

+WORKDIR {your-path}

+to

+WORKDIR /home/asd/Desktop/app

-11- Build the dockerfile inside the repository called as "Dockerfile", the command is: "sudo docker build -t yusuf/node-with-ffmpeg ."
+11- Build the "Dockerfile", the command is: "sudo docker build -t yusuf/node-with-ffmpeg ."

 12- When build finishes, run "sudo docker container run -it --name testing -p 49160:4444 yusuf/node-with-ffmpeg"